 Get in touch for details on PhD and Master’s project opportunities:

-- Carbon capture and management
+- Carbon mitigation

 Boot-Handford, M, Virmond, E, Florin, N, Kandiyoti, R & Fennell, P 2018, 'Simple pyrolysis experiments for the preliminary assessment of biomass feedstocks and low-cost tar cracking catalysts for downdraft gasification applications', Biomass and Bioenergy, vol. 108, pp. 398-414.View/Download from: UTS OPUS or Publisher's site